Taylor LAW FIRM APC

 This firm is optimized to offer high-caliber representation while charging less than the standard industry fees.
 The fee structure is transparent: 25% until a lawsuit is filed, 35% if a lawsuit is filed, and 40% if we go to trial.
 Don't be "fooled" by big-name firms that take a larger share of your settlement than they send you while barely knowing your name.

-If your attorney makes more money off of your injury than you do, you never had a chance at justice.
-I include my Net Recovery Guarantee* in every retainer agreement so you can hold me to it.
-When maximizing the value of your personal injury claim, my goal is to put the maximum amount of money in your pocket—not my own.
+My goal is to put the maximum amount of money in your pocket—not my own.
 And, of course, you pay nothing until your case resolves and you get money in your pocket.

 When you hire my firm, you get "white-glove" treatment.
 Unlike "billboard" attorneys where you are assigned a case manager and might only speak to your attorney once or twice, at Taylor Law Firm, you deal directly with the attorney working on your case.